-Sony has been refining its official PlayStation controllers for years, and PS4’s iteration - the DualShock 4 - is undoubtedly the best it’s ever been, with an ergonomic design and extra functionality like motion controls and a touchpad.
+Sony has been refining its official PlayStation controllers for years, and the PS4’s iteration - the DualShock 4 - is a great controller, with an ergonomic design and extra functionality like motion controls and a touchpad.

 Still, that doesn’t mean there isn’t room for improvement, and there’s now a whole ecosystem of third-party PlayStation 4 controllers that offer something a little different.
 Whether you want a high-end pad for tournament play or something cheap and cheerful for smaller (or less careful) hands, there should be something for you.

-Remember that you can use the official DualShock 4 on PC, and most third-party controllers will work on a computer too - the only exception in our round-up is Hori's budget Mini Wired Gamepad - although some perform better than others.
+Remember that you can use the official DualShock 4 on PC, and don't forget about Mac, iPhone and Android too.
+In fact, most third-party controllers will work on a computer - although some perform better than others.

 Let’s start with ol’ faithful: the DualShock 4.
 While Microsoft has unleashed untold variations on its base Xbox One controller, Sony has (mostly) resisted the urge with the DualShock 4, only releasing one update to the pad - clearly recognising that this is a great enough controller that it doesn’t need constant tweaks, refinements, or a fancy Elite version.